If I've applied to Gettysburg before and want to apply as a transfer student, what do I need to do?

 How many courses must I complete at Gettysburg in order to receive a degree from Gettysburg College?

-A full-time course load at Gettysburg program consists of 8 courses per year, with four courses in one semester and four in the other.
+A full-time course load at Gettysburg College consists of 8 courses per year, with four courses in one semester and four in the other.
 A minimum of 16 courses must be taken at Gettysburg College or through a regular College-approved program of off-campus study.

 Will AP or IB exam scores be considered as transfer credits?

-All entering students who submit a score of four or five on advanced placement (AP) tests may receive once course credit for each tested area towards the 32-course graduation requirement.
+All entering students who submit a score of four or five on advanced placement (AP) tests may receive one course credit for each tested area towards the 32-course graduation requirement.
 The College awards one course credit in each subject area for Higher Level International Baccalaureate (IB) examination scores of five or higher.
 Credit for a Higher Level score of four will be given at the discretion of the department.
 Official AP or IB exam score reports must be submitted in order to be considered for course credit.